arctelix/.dotsys/README.md

 ## All platforms (except windows without native bash)

-2) From your posix compatible shell of choice run the install script:
+2) From your POSIX compatible shell of choice run the install script:

     path/to/.dotsys/installer.sh